FDA REGISTERED TESTOSTERONE & HGH

 Testosterone is a hormone from the androgen group and is found in mammals, reptiles, birds, and other vertebrates.
 In mammals, testosterone is secreted primarily by the testicles of males and the ovaries of females, although small amounts are also secreted by the adrenal glands.
 It is the principal male sex hormone and an anabolic steroid.
 Testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate, as well as promoting secondary sexual characteristics such as increased muscle, bone mass, and the growth of body hair.
 In addition, testosterone is essential for health and well-being, including the prevention of osteoporosis.

-LOW TESTOSTERONE LEVELS CAN LEAD TO
+LOW TESTOSTERONE LEVELS MAY LEAD TO

 - Less muscle mass and less strength